BuiltByBrando/fork-pr-merge-practice/README.md

-# fork-pr-merge-practice
+# Fork and Pull model practice
-A repository for practicing the fork and pull model of contributions
+A repository for DGL 104 students to practice using the fork and pull model of open source contributions.

+## Contributor list